 - NAS - Setup a Network-Attached Storage (NAS) to store backups, MP3 files, videos, and other files.

 - Distributed computing - There are several distributed computing projects that use the power of millions of different computers to help solve complex problems.

 Most kids would love their own computer in their room, even if it is an older computer.
 See if any of your kids would like to have the families old computer for their own computer.
 If you decide to allow Internet access on that computer make sure to protect that child while online.

 See if any of your family relatives would like to have your computer.
 Setting up a family member such as a grandparent with their own computer especially one who has never had a computer can make a huge difference in their life.

-The parts mentioned above can be kept for potential future problems with your new computer or parts such as a CD-ROM, hard drive, or memory can be added into your new computer to give it additional capabilities.
+The parts mentioned above can be kept as a backup in case parts of your new computer fail.
+Or, components like a CD-ROM, hard drive, or memory can be added to your new computer to give it additional capabilities.

 Although selling an older computer can be difficult today with prices on computers becoming so cheap if you need a little extra cash you may think about selling the computer.
 Sell the computer at a yard sell, local newspaper, or online auction site.